Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 <a href="./Hardware/Stage_2.md#XSDB-Flow"> Hardware Profiling Feature - XSDB Flow</a>
 </td>
 <td>
-This method explains how to use the XSDB-based flow to profile for both baremetal and Linux operating systems.<br />
+Explains how to use the XSDB-based flow to profile for both baremetal and Linux operating systems.<br />
 </td>
 </tr>